 Removing Static Watermarks from Documents

 Removing static watermarks from text documents is generally as easy as putting them on in the first place.
-Text-based PDFs are those that are created from Word or other text documents, keeping the text intact so that it can be searched or copied.
-To remove a watermark from one of these documents, you can simply import the PDF back into a Word document and then delete the watermark.
+Text-based PDFs are those that are created from Microsoft Word or other text documents, keeping the text intact so that it can be searched or copied.
+To remove an MS Word watermark from one of these documents, you can simply import the PDF back into a Word document and then delete the watermark.
 Alternatively, you can copy all of the text (Ctrl-A, Ctrl-C) and paste it into a new, blank document.

-The process can take a bit longer when the watermark is on an image-based PDF.
+The process can take a bit longer when the custom watermark is on an image-based PDF.
 This is often the case when you scan a paper document, or take a screenshot, which both take a picture of the text instead of keeping the text intact.
 In these situations, if you apply a watermark to the PDF, its image is incorporated into the image of the text.
 To remove the watermark you need to use an image editor or an online tool that can discern the watermark from the text image and erase it for you.

 While image-based PDFs offer better watermark security, the disadvantages are that you can no longer edit the text, or even search for text in the PDF.
 They also result in much larger file sizes and small fonts can be hard to read if the resolution and document quality isn’t high enough.